mendix/docs/content/en/docs/appstore/modules/snowflake/snowflake-rbac.md

     GRANT SELECT ON table EXAMPLE_RBAC.RBAC_SCHEMA.EXAMPLE_RBAC to role ROLETESTB;
     ```

-* Create a Row base access policy for that will limit the use of the data for RoleTestA only to EU region and
-for the RoleTestB only to US
+8. Create a `Row` base access policy that will limit the use of the data for `RoleTestA` to the EU region, and for `RoleTestB` only to the US.

     ```SQL
     CREATE OR REPLACE ROW ACCESS POLICY RegionRole